At the Minnesota Head and Neck Pain Clinic, we take obstructive sleep apnea seriously.

 What is Obstructive Sleep Apnea?

 Characterized by loud and frequent snoring, obstructive sleep apnea occurs when the tongue and soft palate collapse onto the back of the throat, blocking the upper airway.
 This obstruction causes you to stop breathing up to hundreds of times a night for anywhere from a few seconds to more than a minute.
 If left untreated, obstructive sleep apnea is a potentially life-threatening disease that can increase the risk for serious health problems.
-These problems include congestive heart failure, stroke, high blood pressure, heart disease, diabetes, depression, and more.
+These problems include congestive heart failure, stroke, high blood pressure, heart disease, diabetes, depression, clenching teeth, and more.
 The term apnea is derived from a Greek word that means “want of breath”.
 You can gain help – there are several excellent and effective oral appliances that treat sleep apnea.

 Is Obstructive Sleep Apnea a pulmonary disease?